Medical Journal of Malaysia

 Short Communications:

+Shorts communication are short research articles of important preliminary observations, findings that extends previously published research, data that does not warrant publication as a full paper, small-scale clinical studies, and clinical audits.
 Short communications should not exceed 1,000 words and shall consist of a Summary and the Main Text.
-The number of figures and tables should be limited to three and the number of references to five.
+The summary should be limited to 100 words and provided immediately after the title page.
+The number of figures and tables should be limited to three (3) and the number of references to ten (10).

 Letters to Editor: